Chicken Puttanesca

 Instructions

-- Season the chicken thighs all over with salt and pepper.
+- Prep the chicken.
+Season the chicken thighs with salt and pepper.

-- Continue to simmer for about 15 to 20 minutes, or until the chicken is cooked through.
-If the sauce begins to look dry at any point, add a couple tablespoons of chicken broth or water.
+- Combine and cook.
+Return the chicken thighs to the skillet.
+Continue simmering for about 15 to 20 minutes, or until the chicken is cooked through.
+If the sauce begins to look dry at any point, add a couple of tablespoons of chicken broth or water.

 Notes

-- Chicken Thighs vs Chicken Breasts: I advise to use bone-in chicken thighs in this recipe, but if you decide to use boneless chicken breasts, take into account that those will need less time to cook through.
+- Chicken thighs vs chicken breasts: I advise using bone-in chicken thighs in this recipe, but if you decide to use boneless chicken breasts, take into account that those will need less time to cook through.
 Use an Instant Read Meat Thermometer to check for doneness.
-Chicken is cooked through when internal temperature registers at 165˚F.
+Chicken is cooked through when the internal temperature registers at 165˚F.

-- Crispy Chicken: To crisp up the skin, you can place the pan with the thoroughly cooked chicken under the broiler for a few minutes, or until skin is browned and crispy.
+- Crispy chicken: To crisp up the skin, you can place the pan with the thoroughly cooked chicken under the broiler for a few minutes, or until the skin is browned and crispy.

 - Anchovies: If these little slender fish don’t make you want to jump at this recipe, you can always just leave them out.
-They do add a salty umami flavor to the dish, and play a traditional role in the classic puttanesca sauce.
+They add a salty, umami flavor to the dish and play a traditional role in the classic puttanesca sauce.
 A good substitute for anchovies is sardines.

 Nutrition